Meganwu/Active_MLIP_surf/README.md

 # Step3  Generate more configurations based on MLIPs
 ## a.
 BOSS  (random from all degrees of freedom, more on molecules close to surfaces, more on surfaces)
 ## b.
-MACE optimization  (C-H at most less than 2.5, C-Br less than 2.0
+MACE optimization  (C-H at most less than 2.5, C-Br less than 2.0) (using PCA and cluster techniques to get rid of high similar stable configurations)
 ## C. MACE molecular dynamics
 ## d.
 NEB for breaking C-Br bonds by using selected stable configuraitons (from b) as the initial configurations
 Plus